Tim1l/crypto_btc_trend_prediction/README.md

 ## 🚀 Usage

-Run the scripts in this order to update data and generate predictions.
+Run the scripts in this order to update data and generate predictions, or use `pipeline.py` to execute all steps in one go.

 ### Step 1: Update Market Data